-Students are reminded that they must be in College uniform for the town run.
+Students are reminded that they must be in college uniform for the town run.
 Please check that your shirt is tucked in properly and your hair must be brushed or combed.
 If hair is below collar length it is to be tied back.
 Your appearance is to be neat and tidy or you will NOT be allowed on the bus.

-Remember you are representing the College in the community and neat appearance is essential.
-The College cap is the only accepted headwear.
+Students are to remember that they are representing the college in the community and neat appearance is essential.
+The college cap is the only accepted headwear.